 Project: Supply chain project expected to increase productivity by up to 50 percent and improve operational efficiency by forecasting demand.
 The restaurant chain expects a $425,000 return on investment in 2014.

 Enabler: Aras (Andover, Mass., www.aras.com)

 Customer: Getrag Ford Transmissions

-Project: Coordinate and streamline global product development processes for systems engineering of mechanical, electronic and software/firmware of next-generation vehicle transmissions at multiple locations with suppliers.
+Project: Coordinate and streamline global product development processes for systems engineering of mechanical, electronic, software/firmware of next generation vehicle transmissions at multiple locations and with suppliers.

 Enabler: Ariba, an SAP Company (Sunnyvale, Calif., www.ariba.com)

-Project: MSC boosted sales by more than 100 percent, and by accessing detailed customer data within the network, the company engaged its customers in completely new ways that give it significant advantage over its competitors.
+Project: MSC has boosted its sales by more than 100 percent.
+And in accessing the detailed customer data within the network, the company has been able to engage its customers in completely new ways that give it significant advantage over its competitors.